trailblazer/trailblazer/README.md

 end
 ```

-Note that the operation instance is yield to the block.
+Note that the operation instance is yielded to the block.

 The case of an invalid response can be handled after the block.